Your Municipality, Your Home

 - Become active on statewide issues, including the development of a model ordinance.
 A schedule of public meetings is available.
 Keep tabs on state legislation about renewable energy.

-For more information about getting involved, contact Audubon’s director of Policy, Meg Kerr, at email@example.com.
+For more information about getting involved, contact Audubon’s Senior Director of Government Affairs, Priscilla De La Cruz at email@example.com.

 Communities around the country are thinking of how to integrate solar into the community planning process.
 A great example is Scenic Hudson's Renewables Siting Guide.